 • Move Mode changes the actual coordinates of atoms in the scene.
 Note that this is different from simply changing the view.
 Clicking on one of the buttons in the Mode Mode menu selects what group of atoms to move.
 "Atom" moves only the selected atom.
 "Residue" moves all atoms in the same residue (e.g., amino acid or nucleotide) as the selected atom.
 "Fragment" moves all atoms connected by a bond to the picked atom.
-Finally, "Molecule" moves every atom in the molecular structure.
+"Molecule" moves every atom in the molecular structure.
+"Highlighted Rep" is the most flexible; it moves all atoms in the highlighted representation in the browser window of the Graphics form.